Book: The Stones River and Tullahoma Campaigns

-In 2011, the Civil War Trust had the opportunity to interview new author Christopher Kolakowski about his first book, The Civil War at Perryville: Battling for the Bluegrass.
+In 2011, the American Battlefield Trust had the opportunity to interview new author Christopher Kolakowski about his first book, The Civil War at Perryville: Battling for the Bluegrass.
 By interview’s end, Kolakowski — the Director of the General George Patton Museum in Fort Knox, Ky. — promised readers a sequel.
 With the release of The Stones River and Tullahoma Campaigns: This Army Does Not Retreat, the Fredericksburg, Va.-born historian and preservationist takes us back to the war’s Western Theater for a new and comprehensive look at one of its most major battles as well as a pair of critical campaigns.
 We had the chance to ask Kolakowski a few questions about this latest addition to his burgeoning bibliography earlier this year.

 Civil War Trust: First Perryville, now Stones River and Tullahoma: Both of your books to date follow closely Horace Greeley’s famous call to “go West, young man.”
 As a Virginia native, what — or whom — do you credit for inspiring your interest in the Western Theater?

 Chris Kolakowski: The most immediate answer is family.
 Even though I was born and raised in Virginia, my family roots are elsewhere.
 My mother's family first settled in Wisconsin in 1845 and 1870, while my father's parents came over from Europe to New York in 1945.
 I have two ancestors who served in the Department/Army of the Cumberland, one in the 21st Wisconsin and one in the 46th Wisconsin.